vojay-dev/gemini-movie-detectives-api/README.md

 In Movie Detectives, quiz answers are interpreted by the Language Model (LLM) once again, allowing for dynamic scoring and personalized responses.
 This showcases the potential of integrating LLM with RAG in game design and development, paving the way for truly individualized gaming experiences.
 Furthermore, it demonstrates the potential for creating engaging quiz trivia or educational games by involving LLM.
+Adding and changing personalities or languages is as easy as adding more Jinja template modules.
+With very little effort, this can change the full game experience, reducing the effort for developers.
+Try it yourself and change the AI personality in the quiz configuration.

 ![demo](doc/mobile-browser-demo.png)